Borodianka: Social sphere

 In the village there are 3 specialized secondary schools with in-depth study of individual subjects, a school of arts, and three kindergartens; an agricultural lyceum, which trains mechanics, drivers, gas and electric welders, indoor vegetable growers and cooks; a central district hospital and pharmacy; three pharmacies under private ownership; a nursing home (Korotenchikha Voryuga); and a dog shelter.
 There are branches of the State Savings Bank and branches of four joint-stock banks (Aval, Credit Agricole Bank, Oschadbank, Privatbank) and five cafes.
 The town also has a Palace of Culture; Taras Shevchenko, Central Library for Adults and Children's Library, Children's and Youth Sports School, Health Sports Club.
 A modern sports complex for the Sistema football club (President V. Pilipenko) with 4 football fields (central - heated for 5,000 spectators) and a sports hall was built in the district center.

-The village has five religious communities: the Ukrainian Orthodox Church of the Moscow Patriarchate, the Ukrainian Orthodox Church of the Kyiv Patriarchate, Evangelical Baptists, the Full Gospel Christian Church "Word of Faith", and the Seventh-Day Adventists.
-Religious buildings are represented by the Church of Evangelical Baptists and the Orthodox Church of St. Michael the Archangel, consecrated by Metropolitan Vladimir on September 19, 1999.
+The village has five religious communities: the Ukrainian Orthodox Church, the Ukrainian Orthodox Church of the Kyiv Patriarchate, Evangelical Baptists, the Full Gospel Christian Church "Word of Faith", and the Seventh-Day Adventists.
+Religious buildings are represented by the Church of Evangelical Baptists and the Orthodox Church of St. Michael the Archangel, consecrated by Metropolitan Volodymyr of Kyiv and All Ukraine on September 19, 1999.
 The village has a memorial of glory to compatriots who died during the Second World War (Eastern Front of World War II), and the liberators of the village.
 A monument of art is a bust of Taras Shevchenko by sculptor MP Mishchuk, erected in August 1999 on the square named after the poet.

 A video reported by CNN on 6 April 2022 showed a bullet hole in the forehead of the Shevchenko bust.
 During the 2022 Russian invasion of Ukraine, most, if not all, of the above social sphere was obliterated.